edvisor-io/web-client-e2e/README.md

 a layer of abstraction and so spec files don't directly invoke static widget methods.
 Instead, spec files may invoke pageObject prototypal methods which in turn call static widget methods.

+#### Filenames

+Filenames may make more sense in context of the complete filepath.

 ## What you need to get started 🐣